The contestants compete on the basis of their work and interviews with the Jury for nine Core Prizes awarded by the European Commission.

 The JRC's headquarters are in Brussels and its seven scientific institutes, which host specialist and unique laboratories, are located on sites in Belgium, Germany, Italy, the Netherlands and Spain.

-The JRC award will allow the participants in three successful projects to spend a week in one of its Institutes and shadow scientists from all over Europe according to the interests of the prize winners.
+The JRC award will allow the participants in three successful projects to spend a week at the JRC site at Ispra in Italy to visit.

 The JRC Institutes and their location: